ANAPHYLAXIS POLICY

 Staff who are required to undertake training must have completed:

-Staff are also required to attend a briefing on anaphylaxis management and this policy at least twice per year (with the first briefing to be held at the beginning of the school year), facilitated by a staff member who has successfully completed an anaphylaxis management course within the last 2 years including School Nurse Each briefing will address:
+Staff are also required to attend a briefing on anaphylaxis management and this policy at least twice per year (with the first briefing to be held at the beginning of the school year), facilitated by a staff member who has successfully completed an anaphylaxis management course within the last 2 years including Nurse/School Anaphylaxis Supervisor.
+Each briefing should address:

 When a new student enrols at Dandenong Valley SDS who is at risk of anaphylaxis, the Principal will develop an interim plan in consultation with the student’s parents and ensure that appropriate staff are trained and briefed as soon as possible.

-A record of staff training courses and briefings will be maintained by the school nurse and kept in the front office.
+A record of staff training courses and briefings will be maintained on the schools online Emergency Mangement Plan.

 Further information and resources